-Since 16 March, voluntary return journeys have been suspended for the most part and Fedasil's return desks have been closed as a result of national and international measures against the spread of the coronavirus.
+Since 16 March, voluntary return journeys have been suspended for the most part as a result of national and international measures against the spread of the coronavirus.

 Nevertheless, the teams of Fedasil, IOM and Caritas International continue to provide support to people who wish to return to their country of origin.

 Migrants and social workers can call the free number 0800 32 745 for information, which is available every day from 9 am to 12.30 pm and from 1.30 pm to 4 pm.
+Fedasil return desks work only by appointment and in compliance with security measures against Covid-19.
 People can also turn to one of our many return partners, or to IOM and Caritas International.

 Belgium organises returns on a voluntary basis for people living in our country without a permanent residence permit and who have decided to return to live in their home country.
 Fedasil is the government agency responsible for the voluntary return programme from Belgium.
 The International Organisation for Migration (IOM) is in charge of the practical organisation of the return journey.
 The journey is generally made by plane, but returns by bus are organised to some destinations, for instance the Balkan countries.